sleibrock/scb.rkt/README.md

                     ST)))))
 ```

 This works, but is very hard to extend.
-The more information you start putting in, the clumsier and faster this will become.
+The more information you start putting in, the clumsier it gets and it will fall apart faster.
 It would be better if we could somehow start with an empty struct and modify the information as we go, making it easier for the user to decide what elements they want and don't want.

 ```racket
 (struct SshBot (user host port args commands) #:transparent)